DakshK26/Bus-Reservation-Web-App/README.txt

 # @PutMapping is a Spring annotation that maps HTTP PUT requests onto specific handler methods.
 It is used to map the HTTP PUT requests to the controller methods.
 # @DeleteMapping is a Spring annotation that maps HTTP DELETE requests onto specific handler methods.
 It is used to map the HTTP DELETE requests to the controller methods.

+Explanations of each folder:
+.idea - This folder contains the project settings and configurations for the IntelliJ IDEA IDE.
+It is not necessary to open the project in IntelliJ IDEA, but it is recommended.
+.mvn - This folder contains the Maven wrapper files.
+It is not necessary to use the Maven wrapper, but it is recommended.
+.settings - This folder contains the project settings and configurations for the Eclipse IDE.
+It is not necessary to open the project in Eclipse, but it is recommended. frontend - This folder contains the frontend code for the application.
+It has the css, html, and js files.
+It also has the node_modules folder that contains the frontend dependencies. node_modules - This folder contains the frontend dependencies.
+It is not necessary to use the frontend dependencies, but it is recommended. src - This folder contains the source code for the application.
+It has the main and test folders.
+The main folder has the java and resources folders.
+The java folder has the com.web.bus package.
+The resources folder has the static and templates folders.
+The static folder has the css, images, and js folders.
+The templates folder has the html files. target - This folder contains the compiled code for the application.
+It is not necessary to compile the code, but it is recommended. out - This folder contains the compiled code for the application.
+It is not necessary to compile the code, but it is recommended.

+Explanations of each file:
+pom.xml - This file contains the project dependencies and configurations for the Maven build tool.
+It is not necessary to use the Maven build tool, but it is recommended. package.json - This file contains the project dependencies and configurations for the Node.js build tool.
+It is not necessary to use the Node.js build tool, but it is recommended. package-lock.json - This file contains the project dependencies and configurations for the Node.js build tool.
+It is not necessary to use the Node.js build tool, but it is recommended.
+.gitignore - This file contains the files and folders that should be ignored by Git.
+It is not necessary to use Git, but it is recommended. mydb.mv.db - This file contains the database for the application.
+It is not necessary to use the database, but it is recommended. application.properties - This file contains the project configurations for the Spring Boot framework. allBuses.txt - This file contains the data for the buses in the database.
+.classpath - This file contains the project settings and configurations for the Eclipse IDE.
+It is not necessary to open the project in Eclipse, but it is recommended. tsconfig.json - This file contains the project configurations for the TypeScript build tool.
+It is not necessary to use the TypeScript build tool, but it is recommended. tslint.json - This file contains the project configurations for the TypeScript build tool.
+It is not necessary to use the TypeScript build tool, but it is recommended. webpack.config.js - This file contains the project configurations for the Webpack build tool.
+It is not necessary to use the Webpack build tool, but it is recommended.
+.iml - This file contains the project settings and configurations for the IntelliJ IDEA IDE.
+It is not necessary to open the project in IntelliJ IDEA, but it is recommended. mvnw - This file contains the Maven wrapper.
+It is not necessary to use the Maven wrapper, but it is recommended. vite.config.ts - This file contains the project configurations for the Vite build tool.
+It is not necessary to use the Vite build tool, but it is recommended. vite.generated.d.ts - This file contains the project configurations for the Vite build tool.
+It is not necessary to use the Vite build tool, but it is recommended.

+All Dependencies Used in the Project:
+Google Gson - This dependency is used to convert Java objects to JSON and vice versa.
+It uses the google maps api library to get the coordinates and travel time between locations
+Vaadin - This dependency is used to create the frontend for the application.
+It uses the vaadin library to create the frontend.
+Spring Boot - This dependency is used to create the backend for the application.
+It uses the spring boot library to create the backend.
+Spring Data JPA - This dependency is used to create the database for the application.
+It uses the spring data jpa library to create the database.
+H2 Database - Creates a in-memory database for the application.
+To be used with Spring Data JPA.
+Spring Web - This dependency is used to create the REST API for the application.
+It uses the spring web library to create the REST API.
+Spring Boot DevTools- Creates tools like live reload for the application.
+To be used with Spring Boot.
+Spring Boot Starter Test - This dependency is used to create the unit tests for the application.
+It uses the spring boot starter test library to create the unit tests.